oasis-tcs/openc2-oc2ls/oc2ls.md

 ## C.2 Example 2

 This Command blocks a particular connection within the domain.
-The standard Actuator profile defines the extended Command Argument, `drop_process`, and the Actuator Specifier, `asset_id`.
-The Response is a simple acknowledgment that was requested in the Command.
+The standard Actuator Profile `slpf` defines the extended Command Argument `drop_process`.
+The Response is a simple acknowledgment that was requested in the Command arguments.

 **Command:**